 Please select resource type below

-As Israel continues its genocidal war on the Palestinian people, join FOA’s #StopArmingIsrael campaign and demand that the UK government immediately cease all arms exports to Israel.
+As Israel continues its genocidal war on the Palestinian people, join FOA’s #StopArmingIsrael campaign and demand that the UK government immediately stop all arms exports to Israel.

 FOA calls on the UK government to urgently make legal advice public and immediately cease all arms exports.